Introduction

 What is a workstation?

-• A workstation is any device that uses a desktop operating system, such as Microsoft Windows.
+• A workstation is any device that uses a desktop operating system, such as Microsoft Windows or a Linux distribution.
 This includes traditional desktop PCs, laptops and some tablets.

 What is an internet-facing server?